 - conducts the business of the Association in the periods between members' meetings;

 - submits issues to the members' meeting for their decision and carries out their decision;

-- is elected by the full members at a members' meeting;
+- is elected by the full members in an online ballot;

 - consists of only full members who during two years have been full members of the Association;

 - appoints from its midst the President, the Secretary and the Treasurer of the Association;

 - may delegate part of its duties to others, may be assisted or advised by others, and may appoint full members to represent the Association.

 Tel Aviv University, Israel

 University of Groningen, The Netherlands

 Alexandra Vázquez Botana